ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 A fr\*ggin' blessing.

 Because looking back on them now, I am ridiculously _proud_ of my twenties.
 I wasn't the most adventurous guy on the block, but I think I made pretty good use of the ample free time I had.
-I traveled as much as I could while still holding down a respectable 9-to-5, and I explored as much as my simple, home-bodied heart allowed.
+I traveled as much as I could while still holding down a respectable 9-to-5 job, and I explored as much as my simple, home-bodied heart allowed.

 In my twenties I ventured to Hawaii (age 20)...